Atlas-free Brain Network Transformer: Experiments

 \subsection{Experimental Setting}

 \paragraph{Dataset.} We employ two distinct datasets for the aforementioned neuroimaging tasks: \begin{itemize} \item \emph{Adolescent Brain Cognitive Development Study (ABCD).} The ABCD study is a 10-year longitudinal investigation tracking brain development in children starting at ages 9–10, with multiple follow-up sessions that include multimodal MRI scans and related behavioral assessments.
 To prevent data leakage into the test set and data redundancy in the training set, we randomly select only one session per subject for the sex classification task.
-After quality control, the final dataset comprises 6,738 subjects with biological sex labels, including 3,291 females (48.8$\%$) and 3,447 males (51.2$\%$). \item \emph{Emory Healthy Brain Study (EHBS).} The EHBS is a longitudinal study focusing on healthy older adults aged 50–90, collecting multimodal neuroimaging data, and other health-related measures.
+After quality control, the final dataset comprises 6,738 subjects with biological sex labels, including 3,291 females (48.8$\%$) and 3,447 males (51.2$\%$). \item \emph{Emory Healthy Brain Study (EHBS).} The EHBS is a longitudinal study focusing on healthy older adults aged 50–90.
+Multimodal neuroimaging data and other health-related measures are collected, after obtaining written consent from the subjects and receiving approval from the Institutional Review Board (IRB) of Emory University.
 Given that subjects' biological ages change across follow-up sessions, multiple sessions from the same individual can be included in the brain-connectome age prediction dataset, provided all sessions from a given subject are consistently assigned to either the training or test set to prevent data leakage.
 Following quality control procedures, the dataset includes 2,255 sessions with recorded biological ages at the time of the MRI scan. \end{itemize}

 \paragraph{Evaluation.} To fully leverage the dataset, we conduct a 10-fold cross-validation.
 To mitigate the impact of random initialization, each fold's experiment is repeated 10 times.
 For the sex classification task, the final class label is determined by a majority vote among the 10 runs; in the event of a tie, we select the label corresponding to the model with the lowest training loss.
 For the brain-connectome age prediction task, we average the predicted ages from the 10 runs.
 The aggregated results across the 10 folds are reported to evaluate performance.